molo76/molo76.github.io/_posts/2017-06-06-Throwing-IPs-around-in-python-part-I.md

 >>>
 ```

-So now we have the two parts of the network, in two seperate variable.
+So now we have the two parts of the network, in two seperate variables.
 Next up is splitting into octets, then doing some binary conversions to get the info we need.

 ### Update - 05th September 2017
 After being slack over summer I added this mini project/script as a repo on github, and called it ['ip-snake-oil'](https://github.com/molo76/ip-snake-oil).
 I'll get a new blog post to cover the next steps on here soon.